backdrop-contrib/materialize/README.md

 This theme contains many files -- all the files from the Materialize distribution.
 You may use what you need and disregard the rest.
 You are free to look in the theme files and adapt what you see to what you desire for your site.

-"Created and designed by Google, Material Design is a design language that combines the classic principles of successful design along with innovation and technology.
-Google's goal is to develop a system of design that allows for a unified user experience across all their products on any platform."

 This theme can use the Bourbon/Neat SASS extensions from thoughtbot.
 Bourbon is maintained and funded by thoughtbot, inc. Tweet your questions or suggestions to @bourbonsass and while you’re at it follow us too.